roatienza/straug/README.md

-# Data Augmentation for Scene Text Recognition (ICCV 2021 Workshop)
+# Data Augmentation for Scene Text Recognition
 (Pronounced as "_strog_")

 ### Paper